 a.
 Proceed to registration for award b.
-Additional work is required before formal registration C. Recommendation for the candidate not to progress Ple here the panel have indicated b. or c. above then additional detail should be pro base provide as much information as necessary to provide applicant with clear g mber of papers, change of focus, additional mentor support required:
+Additional work is required before formal registration C. Recommendation for the candidate not to progress Where the panel have indicated b. or c. above then additional detail should be provided below.
+Please provide as much information as necessary to provide applicant with clear guidance e.g. number of papers, change of focus, additional mentor support required: